Honduras travel guide

 For the contact details of English speaking doctors visit our list of healthcare providers.

-If you think you have COVID-19 symptoms you should seek medical advice and visit this official page for guidance from the Honduran authorities.
+If you think you have COVID-19 symptoms you should seek medical advice.

 The public health system has limited capacity for handling severe and critical cases of COVID-19.

 Some private hospitals are accepting patients with COVID-19, but it will cost 1,000,000 Lempiras (over £30,000) to be admitted, with the final medical bill potentially higher.

 Small clinics can provide testing, basic medical attention and medication to COVID-19 patients with mild symptoms who do not require special medical care.

 British-issued prescriptions cannot be used locally.
 To find a pharmacy (“farmacia”) look for one of the big national chains such as Farmacias Siman, Farmacias Kielsa or Farmacia El Ahorro, among others; a quick search online should help you to identify the nearest one open.